Nursultan03/auto-irrigation-system/README.md

 # Project Description:

 This project is an automated irrigation system designed for home gardening.
 The system uses soil moisture sensors, an Arduino, and a submersible water pump to automatically water plants when soil moisture drops below a certain point (30% in our case).
+After the watering it sends push notification to your phone via Wi-Fi module.

 Done by: